James Alexander Cowan: Background

-James Alexander Cowan was born in Shakespeare, Ontario, Canada on October 27, 1901 to Rev. Hugh Cowan and Jean Eloise Wood.
+James Alexander Cowan was born in Shakespeare, Ontario, Canada on October 27, 1901, to Rev. Hugh Cowan and Jean Eloise Wood.

 He attended the University of Toronto.

+He was employed at the Toronto Star, where he made friends with Ernest Hemingway.

-Cowan married Grace Fenwick Williams, daughter of Frederick George Hilary Williams and granddaughter of Charles Frederick Williams.
-The wedding took place on January 12, 1924 at Ernest Hemingway's Cedarville Mansions in Toronto.
+Cowan married Grace Fenwick Williams, daughter of Frederick George Hilary Williams and granddaughter of Charles Frederick Williams.(They later divorced.)
+The wedding took place on January 12, 1924, at Ernest Hemingway's Cedarville Mansions in Toronto.
 Hemingway also served as Cowan's best man and the host of the wedding.
 Hemingway is noted to be one of Cowan's close friends at Toronto Star.
 Hemingway gave Cowan a copy of his first published book entitled Three Stories and Ten Poems.
 The gift by Hemingway was a first edition from a printing of 300.
 It includes a signature by Ernest Hemingway and Hemingway's personal inscription for Cowan; the inscription reads as follows:

 Cowan's copy of the book is sufficiently valuable to be currently priced at a hundred twenty-five thousand US dollars.

-Cowan juggled many jobs before ending as a writer and a public relations consultant.
-During the World War I, he paid his way by stevedoring, and guarding a World War I arms plant.
+Cowan had many jobs before becoming a writer and public relations consultant.
+During World War I, he worked stevedoring and as a guard at an arms plant.
 He also was an advance man for a vaudeville troupe called The Dumbbells who toured Canada and the United States.

-In 1941, Cowan married Grace Jolliffe but they were divorced in 1963.
-In 1963, he married Mary Welsman, daughter of Frank Welsman.
+In 1941, Cowan married Grace Jolliffe.
+They divorced in 1963.
+In 1963, he married Mary Welsman, daughter of Canadian conductor and musician Frank Welsman.

 Career

 Writer

-James A. Cowan was one of the founding members of The Goblin magazine in 1921.
-He also was its first Editor-in-Chief.
-The magazine became the highest selling magazine in Canada during its publication.
-With its success, other writers came and contributed to the magazine including Stephen Leacock, Gregory Clark, Nunnaly Johnson, Bruce Hutchison, and Leslie McFarlane, father of The Hardy Boys.
-The Goblin eventually ceased publication after its Volume 9 no. 9 issue and was continued by The New Goblin.
+James A. Cowan was one of the founding members of The Goblin in 1921.
+He was its first editor-in-chief.
+The magazine was the best-selling magazine in Canada during its publication.
+With its success, many writers contributed to the magazine including Stephen Leacock, Gregory Clark, Nunnaly Johnson, Bruce Hutchison, and Leslie McFarlane, the original author of The Hardy Boys.
+The Goblin ceased publication after its Volume 9 no. 9 issue and was continued by The New Goblin.

-Cowan also worked as a feature writer and editor at the Toronto Star in his early 20s.
-He then wrote feature articles for Maclean's magazine, a newsweekly news magazine, reporting on Canadian issues such as politics, pop culture, and current events.
-In Maclean's, he wrote commentaries.
-One notable commentary was about the issue of the Canadian National Cinema.
+Cowan worked as a feature writer and editor at the Toronto Star in his early 20s.
+He also wrote feature articles for Maclean's magazine, a newsweekly news magazine, reporting on Canadian politics, pop culture, and current events, and writing commentaries.
+One notable commentary was about the state of Canadian national cinema.
 He also contributed to The Canadian Magazine.
-After Maclean's magazine, he then later wrote satires for Esquire.
+After Maclean's magazine, he wrote satires for Esquire.

-Some time before the Attack on Pearl Harbor on December 7, 1941, Cowan was approached by the Japanese government to produce a North American newspaper for them.
-However, he turned the offer down.
+Prior to the outbreak of war between Japan and the U.S. in 1941, Cowan was approached by the Japanese government to produce a pro-Japanese newspaper in North America.
+He turned down the offer.